NLnetLabs/routinator/source/manual-page.rst

               If any of the rsync commands needed to update the repository failed, Routinator completes the operation and exits with status code 2.
-Normally, it would exit with status code 0 indicating success.
+If this option is not given, the operation will complete with exit status 0 in this case.

 .. subcmd:: dump